The 2019 awards will open for submissions on 1 October 2018.

 Authors should use an appropriate bibliographic referencing system.

 Essays and supporting letters certifying the applicant’s status should be sent by e-mail to: email@example.com.
-The 2017 competition is now closed.
+The deadline for submissions is 25 January 2019.

 Undergraduate Essay Prize Winners